federicozappone/cmake_project_template/README.md

-# CMake C++ Project Template with Google-Test Unit Testing Library
+# CMake C++ Project Template with Unit Testing and Doxygen

 #### Building